Animals Need You.

 Our survey of nearly 200 animal advocacy groups in 84 countries explores the diverse approaches taken by farmed animal advocates, focusing on how and why organizations pursue different strategies. - In The Spotlight

-Tactics In Practice: The Science Of Plant-Based Defaults And Nudges
+Tactics In Practice: The Science Of Social Media Advocacy

-Faunalytics' Research Liaison Björn Ólafsson takes a deep dive into research on the wide world of nudges, revealing best practices and possible pitfalls. - In The Spotlight
+Faunalytics' Research Liaison Björn Ólafsson takes a deep dive into the use of social media channels for effective animal advocacy.
+Whether you're a novice or a pro, you will learn something! - In The Spotlight

 New From Our Library